-he Village of New Hartford is reimagining its public space as part of the Oneida County Main Street Program.
+he Village of New York Mills is reimagining its public space as part of the Oneida County Main Street Program.
 This countywide initiative supports local municipalities in efforts to redesign key corridors, better serve users of all transportation modes, promote business activity, and strengthen downtowns across the region.
 The program provides financial and planning support to aid in economic recovery and creates places that are equitable, safe, and accessible for users of all ages and abilities.
-The Oneida County Main Street Program will provide better access to local businesses, accommodate pedestrians and bicyclists, support climate-smart investments, complement existing assets, visually enhance streetscapes, and create vibrant places.
+The Main Street Program will provide better opportunities to establish access to local businesses, accommodates pedestrians and bicyclists, supports climate-smart investments, complements existing assets, visually enhances streetscapes, and creates vibrant places.

-The Village of New Hartford Main Street Plan incorporates best practices and guiding principles of complete streets development introduced by the National Association of City Transportation Officials (NACTO) Global Street Design Guide, the New York State Department of Transportation (NYSDOT) Complete Streets Program, and the Federal Highway Administration (FHWA).
-Each Main Street Plan is responsive to local conditions and reflects the most pressing needs and concerns of the community.
+The Village of New York Mills Main Street Plan incorporates best practices and guiding principles of complete streets development introduced by the National Association of City Transportation Officials (NACTO) Global Street Design Guide, the National Complete Streets Coalition, the New York State Department of Transportation (NYSDOT) Complete Streets Program, and the Federal Highway Administration (FHWA).
+The Main Street Plan is responsive to local conditions and reflects the most pressing needs and concerns of the community.

 The Oneida County Main Street Program provided \$500,000 to be used for planning services.
 Oneida County procured professional community and complete street planning professional services to deliver the Program.
 Municipalities applied to be part of the Program and had to demonstrate a vested interest in fostering safety, accessibility, transportation concerns, and the future development of their community.
+The Village of New York Mills presented an application that linked past investments and planning work with a future vision that builds on the character and uniqueness of the community.